 Welcome to The Physiotherapy Center

 The Physiotherapy Center Ltd. is an advanced rehabilitation clinic that creates a customized treatment plan to meet each patient’s unique medical needs.
-This 2,829 sq. ft. facility includes state of the art equipment and utilizes the most progressive treatment techniques and practices available.
-Our services are cost-effective and we take pride in taking care of you to help you "GET BACK TO BETTER AGAIN."
+This clean 2,829 sq. ft. facility provides a tranquil atmosphere for rehabilitation.
+Our physiotherapists utilize the most progressive treatment techniques and practices available Our services are cost-effective and we take pride in taking care of you to help you "GET BACK TO BETTER AGAIN."